mefernandez/docker-osgi-spring-boot-demo/README.md

 ## Advantages

 The main advantage is **simplicity**.
-This _multi-module_ can be thought of just a bunch of Spring Boot apps.
+This _multi-module_ can be seen as just a bunch of Spring Boot apps.

 Any of these can be started with a single click on "Run As -> Java Application".